Kia Wright Kia Wright

 Regularly eating highly-processed foods that cause stress and inflammation in your body can lead to disease over time.

-I’ve worked with clients who have overcome rheumatoid arthritis, eczema, acne, bloating/gut inflammation, clinical depression, and daily panic attacks — simply by changing what they eat.
+I’ve worked with clients who have overcome rheumatoid arthritis, eczema, acne, bloating/gut inflammation, clinical depression, and daily panic attacks—simply by changing what they eat.

-Limiting processed foods and understanding your food sensitivities can not only heal a range of health issues, but it can also change the way you look (water retention, skin issues, and other signs of inflammation) and feel (energy, mood, mental clarity).
+Limiting processed foods and understanding your food sensitivities can not only change the way you look but also the way you feel.

 Regularly eating highly-processed foods that cause stress and inflammation in your body can lead to disease over time.

-I’ve worked with clients who have overcome rheumatoid arthritis, eczema, acne, bloating/gut inflammation, clinical depression, and daily panic attacks — simply by changing what they eat.
+I’ve worked with clients who have overcome rheumatoid arthritis, eczema, acne, bloating/gut inflammation, clinical depression, and daily panic attacks—simply by changing what they eat.

-Limiting processed foods and understanding your food sensitivities can not only heal a range of health issues, but it can also change the way you look (water retention, skin issues, and other signs of inflammation) and feel (energy, mood, mental clarity).
+Limiting processed foods and understanding your food sensitivities can not only change the way you look but also the way you feel.

 Read More